apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 Deploying an app
 -------------------------

-You can test your app using either a BlackBerry device or a simulator.
-Before deploying your app, you must first create a target for the device or simulator you want to deploy your app to.
+You can test your app using either a BlackBerry device or an emulator.
+Before deploying your app, you must first create a target for the device or emulator you want to deploy your app to.

 The run script will first build  your app.
 If you intend to deploy an app to a physical device for testing, you must first install a debug token on that device.
 If you specify the `--keystorepass <password>` argument when running the run script, the script will create and install the debug token for you.
-You do not need a debug token to test your app on a simulator, even if that app is unsigned.
+You do not need a debug token to test your app on an emulator, even if that app is unsigned.

-To deploy your app to a device or simulator, on a command line type the following command:
+To deploy your app to a device or emulator, on a command line type the following command:

 ```
 <path-to-project>/cordova/run <target> [--no-build]